Department of Applied Physics

 - Quantum-circuit tensor-network algorithms for quantum matter

-- Neural-network and tensor-network methods for quantum criticality
+- Neural-network methods for quantum criticality

 Current group members: